33 Ashbury/18th Street: Trolleybus operation

-In April 1934, Col. Jno H. Skeggs of the State Highway Department urged the conversion of the 33 streetcar to "trackless trolley", as some of its tracks would have to be taken up for the construction of the Bay Bridge.
+In April 1934, Col. John H. Skeggs of the State Highway Department urged the conversion of the 33 streetcar to "trackless trolley", as some of its tracks would have to be taken up for the construction of the Bay Bridge.
 By early August of that year, the Market Street Railway Company (MSRy), eventual successor to the San Francisco and San Mateo, applied to the State Railroad Commission for permission to build and operate a trackless trolley system.
 Permission was granted by August 30, and the first trolleybus service started on October 6, 1935, using 9 coaches built by the J. G. Brill Company.
 At the time of conversion, the 33 streetcar had operated between Third & Harrison (Downtown) and Waller & Stanyan (Golden Gate Park), a round trip of 10.2 mi.
 The San Francisco Municipal Railway acquired the company's assets in 1944 and began operating the line.

 Operations were moved to the Potrero division after the Haight Barn suffered structural failure in 1946.
 Service on Potrero Street to San Francisco General Hospital began on August 24, 1983.
 The south end of this extension was at Army Street (now César Chávez Street), and its opening brought into use a newly built section of overhead wires south of 25th Street.
 The overhead wires along Potrero Street north of 25th Street had already existed for several years and been in use by route 47, which was a trolleybus route at that time (and which continued to terminate at 25th Street after the August 1983 changes).

 At its opposite end, route 33 was extended from Haight to Sacramento Street on February 6, 1988, and renamed from 33 Ashbury to 33 Stanyan.
 On December 21, 1988, service at the route's southern end was cut back from Army Street to 25th Street.
 The approximately 2,000 ft of wires that had opened for use in 1983 remained usable in the mid-2010s and had occasionally been used for temporary diversions necessitated by construction on 25th.

 Twenty-seven years after its last name change, in April 2015, route 33 was renamed again, to its current name of 33 Ashbury/18th Street.
 Service was temporarily suspended for parts of 2020 and 2021 amid the COVID-19 pandemic, resuming on January 23, 2021.